 Increased Permeability of the Urothelium:

-An impaired glycosaminoglycan layer leads to a leaky urothelium and toxic substances, allergens or bacteria may invade deeper bladder wall layer and cause an inflammatory process.
+An impaired glycosaminoglycan layer leads to a leaky urothelium, and toxic substances, allergens, or bacteria may invade the deeper bladder wall layer and cause an inflammatory process.
 It is unclear whether the increased permeability of urothelium in patients with interstitial cystitis is the primary step in the pathophysiology or a consequence of an inflammatory cascade.
-An impaired glycosaminoglycan layer can be detected using the potassium test (see below), which is positive in a subset of patients with bladder pain syndrome.
-The specifity of the test is low, since the potassium test is also positive in patients with bacterial cystitis or radiation cystitis.
-On the other hand, there are successful treatment options which rather damage the glycosaminoglycan layer (e.g. bladder distention).
-Increased urothelial permeability as a primary step of IC pathophysiology remains debatable.

 Infection of the Urinary Bladder Wall:

 Many attempts to prove an infectious etiology for interstitial cystitis have failed.
 Antibiotic treatment did not prove to be effective.
 It is still possible that harmless organisms trigger an autoimmune reaction against components of the bladder wall.
 This hypothesis is supported by increased mast cells and increased concentrations of their mediators in the urothelium and bladder wall.
-Undisputed in the IC research anyhow is the central role of mast cells in the inflammatory cascade of interstitial cystitis.
-Overall, the infectious theory is seen at best as a trigger for the interstitial cystitis.
+The central role of mast cells in the inflammatory cascade of interstitial cystitis is undisputed in IC research.
+Overall, the infectious theory is seen at best as a trigger for interstitial cystitis.

 Antiproliferative Activity of the Urine:

 Increased stimulation of pain fibers may cause a neurogenic inflammation.
-Increased concentrations of mediators of neurogenic inflammation, such as substance P, neurokinin A and calcitonin gene-related protein could be detected in interstitial cystitis.
-The inflammatory cascade of a neurogenic inflammation is indistinguishable from a bacterial or allergic inflammation cascade.
-The threshold at which the bladder filling is perceived painful is significantly reduced in patients with interstitial cystitis.
-Recurring pain stimuli could trigger the neurogenic inflammatory cascade and maladaptive mechanisms may lead to the chronic pain syndrome.
+Increased concentrations of mediators of neurogenic inflammation, such as substance P, neurokinin A, and calcitonin gene-related protein, could be detected in interstitial cystitis.
+The inflammatory cascade of neurogenic inflammation is indistinguishable from a bacterial or allergic inflammation cascade.
+The threshold at which the bladder filling is perceived as painful is significantly reduced in patients with interstitial cystitis.
+Recurring pain stimuli could trigger the neurogenic inflammatory cascade, and maladaptive mechanisms may lead to chronic pain syndrome.

 Autoimmunity and Interstitial Cystitis:

 The relationship between interstitial cystitis and autoimmunity is contradictory.
-It was possible to detect autoantibodies against the urinary bladder, the specificity of the laboratory findings are controversial.
-Secondary autoimmune phenomenons in response to inflammation are also possible.
+It was possible to detect autoantibodies against the urinary bladder, but the laboratory findings' specificity is controversial.
+Secondary autoimmune phenomena in response to inflammation are also possible.
 Although the non-specific inhibition of the inflammatory cascade is part of the effective therapy, the exact role of autoimmunity remains unclear.